kittrz9/SDL_ProjectBase/README.md

 # SDL Project Base
 A really basic SDL thing to just kinda make more stuff off of

-Pretty much the same thing as the CSFML project base but in SDL (This time mainly to learn SDL)
+Pretty much the same thing as the CSFML project base but in SDL (This time mainly to learn SDL)<br>

 ---